fuadhasanemon/PostgreSQL/README.md

 ![Copy this folder url](\Users\User\OneDrive\Pictures\Screenshots\1.png)

-Starting postgresSQL
+#Starting postgresSQL
-To start/stop/control the server I'll be using pg_ctl.
+* To start/stop/control the server I'll be using pg_ctl.

-pg_ctl -D /usr/local/var/postgres start
-I'm using a mac, so the directory /usr/local/var/postgres might vary from your machine.

-Using the CLI
+#Using the CLI
-psql is the PostgreSQL interactive terminal.
-To run the interactive shell, type
+<p> psql is the PostgreSQL interactive terminal.
+To run the interactive shell, type </p>

-psql postgres
+#psql postgres
-It will promt a new cli.
+<p> It will promt a new cli.
 The postgres is a default database that came with the installation.

-To check if everything is alright, we can check the version by typing
+To check if everything is alright, we can check the version by typing </p>

-select version();
+#select version();
-and the output should be similar to
+#and the output should be similar to

-PostgreSQL 12.3 on x86_64-apple-darwin19.5.0, compiled by Apple clang version 11.0.3 (clang-1103.0.32.62), 64-bit
+<p> PostgreSQL 12.3 on x86_64-apple-darwin19.5.0, compiled by Apple clang version 11.0.3 (clang-1103.0.32.62), 64-bit
 (1 row)
 Creating a user
 syntax

 CREATE USER name [ [ WITH ] option [ ... ] ]
-options are
+options are </p>

     SYSID uid
     | CREATEDB | NOCREATEDB